 Located on Naval Air Station Joint Reserve Base New Orleans, Coast Guard Air Station New Orleans is under the operational control of the Eighth Coast Guard District, also headquartered in New Orleans.
-The unit, commanded by Commander Ed Cubanski, is composed of 122 personnel and five HH-65C “Dolphin” helicopters, capable of providing two ready flight crews 24 hours a day.
+The unit, commanded by Commander David Cooper, is composed of 122 personnel and five MH-65D “Dolphin” helicopters, capable of providing two ready flight crews 24 hours a day.
 It is the busiest all-helicopter search and rescue unit in the Coast Guard.

 The Air Station was commissioned in July 1955 and was then located at the old Naval Air Station on Lake Ponchartrain.
 In December 1957, the Coast Guard Air Station moved with the Navy to Alvin Callender Field (NBG) in Belle Chasse, Louisiana, and shared a hangar with the Navy and Marine Air Reserve.
-The present hangar facilities were opened in September 1986, along with a new addition; a building to house the administration, medical, and operations departments.
+The present hangar facilities were originally built in 1958 with an addition added in 1968.
+The admin/medical/operations building was eventually added in 1986.

 Many milestones have been achieved at the station: On April 1, 1969, CG Air Station New Orleans was the first operational unit to fly the Sikorsky HH-3F Pelican, which had the most sophisticated electronics package installed in a helicopter at that time.
 On March 24, 1980, rescue efforts resulted in the 1500th life saved by Air Station New Orleans personnel.
 In September 1985, the unit became the first in the Coast Guard to fly the HH-65A “Dolphin”, and again led the fleet in being the first among all air stations to upgrade to the HH-65B.